jacobjulagay/gforce_vibrations/README.md

 ## About the Project
 The goal of this project is to generate a time-series plot from formatted data using a GUI.
-It contains vibrations taken from a electronic logging too working in the oil and gas industry.
+It contains vibrations taken from a electronic logging tool working in the oil and gas industry.

 Steps for the program:
 1. User downloads the Excel spreadsheet from the GUI and saves it to their computer.